-6.1.
-Duly Authorised Officers
+6.2.
+Control of ships by Duly Authorised Officers (DAO)

-Duly authorised officer (DAO) means an official of the Contracting Government duly authorised by that Government to carry out control and compliance measures in accordance with the provisions of the Regulation59.
+Duly authorised officer (DAO) means an official of the Contracting Government duly authorised by that Government to carry out control and compliance measures in accordance with the provisions of the Regulation89.

-The security system for controls on ships is based on the activities of DAOs, who must be appointed by Member States to exercise control and compliance measures (MARSEC DOC 5610).
+The security system for controls on ships is based on the activities of DAOs, who must be appointed by Member States to exercise control and compliance measures90.

-Whilst the professional backgrounds of DAOs may vary, they need to have appropriate knowledge of the provisions of SOLAS XI-2 and of the ISPS Code, of shipboard operations and to be appropriately qualified and trained to the level required by the functions that they are authorised to carry out.
+Whilst the professional backgrounds of DAOs may vary, they need to have appropriate knowledge of the provisions of SOLAS XI-2, of the ISPS Code and the Regulation 725/2004, of shipboard operations and to be appropriately qualified and trained to the level required by the functions that they are authorised to carry out.

-PSCOs may also be DAOs60, but if this is the case, they should have received additional training and expertise in security matters to become DAOs.
+PSCOs may also be DAOs91, but if this is the case, they should have received additional training and expertise in security matters to be appointed as DAOs.